Last updated: 26th March 2014

 d) Prescribed fees;

-e) Photographs (passport sized), two full face and one profile;
+e) Photographs (passport sized), one full face and one profile;

 f) A full description of the job to be filled;